azuredevcollege/trainingdays/day2/challenges/challenge-1.md

 We will use a .NET Core MVC application to demonstrate the deployment process to an Azure Web App.
 So first, let's create a demo application.

 Create a local folder called _devcollege_ and open it in the comannd line.

-CD into that folder and execute:
+ `cd` into that folder and execute:

+> **One more thing**: If you have installed the latest SDK version, e.g. "5.0.1", run the command `dotnet new globaljson --sdk-version 3.1.404` in the `devcollege` folder to pin the dotnet version to the LTS one!
+Any `dotnet` command run in any folder in the tree will use version '3.1.404' now.

 ```shell
 $ dotnet new mvc -o myFirstCoreApp